skip_to_honbun

 About Squid TV

-Whether you are a cord-cutter, a traveler, a language learner, an expat, or simply curious about what people are watching in other parts of the world, Squid TV makes it easier to discover live television from trusted, official sources.
+Whether you are a traveler, a language learner, an expat, or simply curious about media in other parts of the world, Squid TV helps users discover television channels and online broadcasts from trusted and official sources.

 Our History

-Squid TV was originally launched in 2000, giving the site more than 25 years of continuous history as a global guide to international television.
+Squid TV was first launched in 2000 and has continued to operate as a global guide to international television for more than two decades.
 The current domain, squidtv.net, was registered in 2004 and has been actively maintained ever since.
-This long-standing presence reflects our commitment to transparency, stability, and reliable access to officially available livestreams around the world.
+This long-standing presence reflects our commitment to maintaining a stable and transparent directory of television broadcasters and their official online platforms.

-Over the years, Squid TV has expanded from a small collection of international channels into a global directory that covers national, regional, and local broadcasters across multiple continents.
-While streaming technology, devices, and platforms have changed dramatically since 2000, our core mission has remained the same: to connect viewers with authentic live TV from real broadcasters, using official and legitimate streams only.
+Over time, Squid TV has grown from a small collection of international channels into a broad directory covering national, regional, and local broadcasters across multiple continents.
+While broadcasting technologies and viewing platforms have evolved significantly since 2000, the site's core goal has remained consistent: to help users locate authentic television services and official online streams provided by broadcasters themselves.

 Why Squid TV Exists

-In an era dominated by subscription video platforms and on-demand streaming services, it is easy to forget that many broadcasters still provide free and officially sanctioned livestreams of their channels.
-These streams are often scattered across different websites, languages, and platforms, making them difficult to find and navigate.
+In an era dominated by subscription video platforms and on-demand streaming services, it is easy to overlook that many broadcasters continue to make their channels available online through their own official websites and digital platforms.
+However, these viewing pages are often spread across many different sites, languages, and formats, which can make them difficult to locate.

-Squid TV was created to solve this problem by:
+Squid TV was created to make international television easier to explore by:

-• Organizing channels by country, region, and genre
+• Organizing television channels by country, region, and genre

-Instead of searching multiple websites in different languages, users can start from one place—Squid TV—and follow clear links to broadcasters’ own streaming pages and official embeds.
+Instead of searching across multiple websites in different languages, users can begin from one place—Squid TV—and follow clear links to broadcasters’ own websites and official viewing platforms.

 How Squid TV Works

 Squid TV operates as a curated directory rather than a streaming platform.
-When you click on a channel:
+When you select a channel on the site, you are directed to the broadcaster’s own website or to an official online viewing page made available by the broadcaster.

-• Country and region – to help users explore local TV from specific areas
+• Country and region – helping users discover local television from specific parts of the world

-• Genre and category – such as news, entertainment, sports, culture, music, documentaries, kids, and more
+• Genre and category – including news, entertainment, sports, culture, music, documentaries, children’s programming, and more

-• Type of broadcaster – including national networks, regional stations, public broadcasters, community channels, and government or parliamentary channels
+• Type of broadcaster – such as national networks, regional stations, public broadcasters, community channels, and parliamentary or government media services

 Benefits for Users